 (The definition for the balance figure is the difference between

 those expecting to employ more permanent staff in the next three months and

 those expecting to employ fewer.)

-The RIBA Future Trends Staffing Index was unchanged this month,
+The RIBA Future Trends Staffing Index increased significantly this

-In December 2013, the percentage of our respondents reporting
+architects’ profession, and in February 2014 the percentage of our respondents

 The following graph plots the RIBA Future Trends Staffing Index over time:

-widespread pick up in the level of enquiries and new commissions, but in the
+widespread pick up in the level of enquiries and new commissions, and an

 The RIBA Future Trends Survey is based on a representative